AriefNazaruddin/Final-Year/README.md

-This need model to run.
+Please note that this code needs model to run.
 Trained model will be uploaded later.